whatthejames/Python_ChatGPT_Bot-Telegramm/README.md

 2. Followe this steps: Download my Repositori and upload to your GitHup make it <"Privat not Public">

-3.  open .gitignore and DELETE the first line ".env" if your not using Next.js / you
+3.  open .gitignore and DELETE the first line ".env" if your not using Next.js / Vercel

 4. Deploy to Heroku! 🎉🎉🎉